Generalized Scattering Matrix Framework for Modeling Implantable Antennas in Multilayered Spherical Media: Numerical Validations

-Mainstream solvers such as FEKO, HFSS, or CST do not support radially anisotropic media.
-However, the associated dyadic Green's function is analytically tractable \cite{ref_DGF_anisotropic} and can be incorporated into a MoM solver.
-As shown in Fig.~\ref{fSPara_Horn_singleAnisotropic}, the S-parameters computed using our framework closely match those from this specialized method.
-In addition, our formulation decouples the antenna and spherical layers, allowing material updates with minimal recomputation.
+Commercial solvers such as FEKO, HFSS, and CST do not natively support radially anisotropic material definitions.
+Nevertheless, an analytical DGF for this medium is available \cite{ref_DGF_anisotropic} and can be incorporated into a MoM solver.
+Fig.~\ref{fSPara_Horn_singleAnisotropic} compares the S-parameters predicted by our GSM-SSO formulation with those from this specialized DGF-based solver.
+The excellent agreement confirms the accuracy of the proposed approach for homogeneous anisotropic environments.